Mesa Water Quality at a Glance

 Water Sources

-- Central Arizona Project (CAP): Colorado River water provides approximately 55% of Mesa’s supply, delivered through the Eastern Zone distribution system and treated at the Brown Road facility.
+- Central Arizona Project (CAP): Colorado River water provides approximately 55% of Mesa’s supply, delivered through the Eastern Zone distribution system and treated at the Brown Road and Signal Butte facilities.

 - Salt River Project (SRP): Salt and Verde River water supplies approximately 26% of Mesa’s water through the City Zone, treated at the Val Vista Water Treatment Plant.